 The Maths and Physics Chairs Programme

 The Maths and Physics Chairs programme is a government supported initiative that seeks to increase the supply of maths and physics teachers with high-level subject expertise in non-selective state schools.
-The Chairs Programme was launched through Researchers in Schools in May 2014 and is supported by leading business sponsors.
-It works to recruit outstanding postdoctoral researchers to train and teach in non-selective state schools.
+The Chairs Programme was launched through Researchers in Schools in May 2014 and works to recruit outstanding postdoctoral researchers to train and teach in non-selective state schools.

-- Maths and Physics Chairs Programme specifically aims to recruit postdoctoral maths and physics trainees – known as Chairs – to train and teach from September 2016, where individuals work to share their subject expertise and inspire the next generation of mathematicians and physicists
+- The Maths and Physics Chairs Programme specifically aims to recruit postdoctoral trainees – known as Chairs – to train and teach from September 2019, where individuals work to share their subject expertise and inspire the next generation of mathematicians and physicists

-- The long-term aim of the programme is to fuel the pipeline of 16-18 year olds progressing to study maths and science at A-level and then university and/or into employment in sectors requiring these skills.
+- The long-term aim of the programme is to fuel the pipeline of 16-18 year olds progressing to study at A-level and then university and/or into employment in sectors.

 - Beyond this, the programme also works to disseminate the subject knowledge, resources and expertise of Chairs to schools and pupils across the education sector.

-RIS is the delivery provider of the Maths and Physics Chairs programme.
-Every candidate who secures a place as a maths or physics trainee on the RIS programme will automatically be eligible for the salary uplift and associated benefits.
-Candidates wanting to become a maths or physics chair must apply through the normal RIS application process.
+The Brilliant Club is the delivery provider of the Maths and Physics Chairs programme.
+Every candidate who secures a place as a maths or physics trainee on the salaried route of the RIS programme will automatically be eligible for the salary uplift and associated benefits.
+Candidates wanting to become a chair must apply through the normal RIS application process.